GSA/digitalgov.gov/content/posts/2015-05-11-the-content-corner-ranking-six-common-content-types.md

 ---
+url: /2015/05/11/the-content-corner-ranking-six-common-content-types/
 date: 2015-05-11 10:00:27 -0400
-title: 'The Content Corner\: Ranking Six Common Content Types'
+title: 'The Content Corner: Ranking Six Common Content Types'
 summary: 'In last week&amp;#8217;s column, I went back to a frequent theme of mine and discussed another method for helping to feed the content beast, which was learning when to say no to a new and potentially resource devouring digital channel or platform.
 However, we also need to take a look at six of the most'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
 tag: